replikativ/replikativ/README.md

 ### API Documentation

-Generate API documentation with Codox:
+Generate HTML API documentation locally with Codox:

 ```bash
 clojure -X:codox
 ```

 This generates HTML documentation in the `doc/` directory.
 Open `doc/index.html` in a browser to view the API docs.

+**Note:** The HTML documentation is for local use only.
+GitHub doesn't render HTML files.
+See the [Documentation](#documentation) section below for markdown documentation available on GitHub.

 ## Project Structure